Developer Tools

 1. 1

-Paste text containing special characters (or HTML entity strings) into the input area.
+Paste text with special characters, or an entity string, into the input area.

 2. 2

-Click 'Encode' to convert characters like &, <, >, and quotes into their HTML entity equivalents.
+Click Encode to convert &, <, >, and quotes into their HTML entity equivalents.

 3. 3

-Alternatively, click 'Decode' to convert HTML entities back to their original characters.
+Or click Decode to turn HTML entities back into the original characters.

 4. 4

-Copy the result with one click for use in your HTML, template, or application code.
+Copy the result for use in your HTML, template, or application code.

 Popular tools